Plane Polarization in Comptonization process : a Monte Carlo study: Introduction

-Active galactic nuclei (AGNs), X-ray binaries (XRBs) comprise a system of a compact object and an accretion disk, where the compact object (black hole BH, or neutron star NS) accretes material via an disk.
-The high energy emission (mainly X-ray $<$100keV) is highly variable, and is generated at the inner region of the disk.
-The different spectral states suggest the Comptonization process (i.e., up-scattering of low-energy photons by hot electron gas) for generating the high energy emission.
-The spectral features, variability timescales, and the nature of variability over different energy band provide insight into radiative process and the geometry of the emission region, hence constrain the existing theoretical model \cite[see for review][]{Done-etal2007, McClintock-Remillard2006}.
-The degeneracy among models over many issues is remained, like as related to the 'disk-corona geometry', especially, lamp-post corona situated at the rotation axis of the BH, or an extended corona on top of the disk or spherical corona; also static vs dynamic (possibly, embedded in hot wind) corona.
-In addition, in NS XRBs two different types of source of seed photon for Comptonization have been advocated, one is boundary layer (Hot-seed), and other one is accretion disk (Cold-seed photon model) \cite[e.g.][]{Lin-etal2007}.
-The high energy ($>$100keV) power-law tail emission in XRBs raises same concerns over degeneracy \cite[e.g.,][]{Jourdain-etal2012, Kumar2017}.
 X-ray polarization measurement provides two different independent parameters, degree of polarization PD and the angle of polarization PA, thus it will provide extra constraints on the existing theoretical models along with parameter $-$ spectra and time variability.
 Many another fields, like particle acceleration physics, the prompt emission of gamma-ray bursts (GRBs), hard X-ray emission from millisecond pulsar, magnetized white dwarf (WD) and neutron stars, are target of opportunity for X-ray polarimetry \cite[e.g.,][]{Fabiani-2018, Krawczynski-etal2019, Chattopadhyay2021}.
 In this work, the main focus is the X-ray polarized emission from XRBs.
-In literature, X-ray spectra along with polarization have been computed for different aspects of disk-corona geometry (for XRBs, or AGNs) with or without taking account of general relativistic effect \cite[e.g.,][]{Dovciak-etal2011,Tamborra-etal2018}. \cite{Li-etal2009} have discussed the X-ray polarization from geometrically thin disk to estimate the inclination angle of the disk, commented that the degree of polarization decreases with decreasing disk-inclination angle and the angle of polarization for low energies scattered photon is parallel to the disk plane. \cite{Schnittman-Krolik2010} have computed the X-ray polarization for the hard/SPL (steep power law) state of black hole XRBs with three different corona geometries, and found that for photon energies above the disk thermal peak the angle of polarization transits to perpendicular to the disk plane from parallel at low energy while the maximum degree of polarization is obtained (e.g., $\sim 10 \%$ for wedged corona geometry, $\sim 4 \%$ for clumpy geometry and $\sim 4 \%$ for spherical geometry) at higher energy band ($\sim$100 keV) and high inclination angle. \cite{Beheshtipour-etal2017} have predicted that the polarization fraction and angle depend on the shape and size of corona geometry (e.g., wedge and spherical) for a fixed energy spectrum.
+In literature, X-ray spectra along with polarization have been computed for different aspects of disk-corona geometry (for XRBs, or AGNs) with or without taking account of general relativistic effect \cite[e.g.,][]{Dovciak-etal2011,Tamborra-etal2018}. \cite{Li-etal2009} have discussed the X-ray polarized emission from the geometrically thin disk, and commented that the degree of polarization decreases with decreasing disk-inclination angle and the angle of polarization for low energies scattered photon is parallel to the disk plane. \cite{Schnittman-Krolik2010} have computed the X-ray polarization for the hard/SPL (steep power law) state of black hole XRBs with three different corona geometries, and found that for photon energies above the disk thermal peak the angle of polarization transits to perpendicular to the disk plane from parallel at low energy while the maximum degree of polarization is obtained at higher energy band ($\sim$100 keV) and high inclination angle, e.g., the maximum PD $\sim 10 \%$ for wedged corona geometry, $\sim 4 \%$ for clumpy geometry and $\sim 4 \%$ for spherical geometry. \cite{Beheshtipour-etal2017} have predicted that the polarization fraction and angle depend on the shape and size of corona geometry (e.g., wedge and spherical) for a fixed energy spectrum.